11 Predictive modelling and machine learning

 The decision trees in the ensemble are built sequentially, with each new tree giving more weight to observations for which the previous trees performed poorly.
 This process is known as boosting.

 When fitting a boosted trees model in caret, we set method = "gbm".
 There are four parameters that we can use to find a better fit.
 The two most important are interaction.depth, which determines the maximum tree depth (values greater than \(\sqrt{p}\), where \(p\) is the number of explanatory variables in your data, are discouraged) and n.trees, which specifies the number of trees to fit (also known as the number of boosting iterations).
-Both these can have a large impact on the model fit.
-Let’s try a few values with the estates data (loaded in the same way as in Section 9.5.1):
+Both can have a large impact on the model fit.
+Let’s try a few values with the estates data (loaded in the same way as in Section 11.5.1):

 library(caret)